harmonicalchemy/modular-emacs/README.md

 ### Pandoc: _(optional)_

 As with MultiMarkdown you don't need to have Pandoc installed to use Emacs _(until you have written something and want to export it to LaTeX, PDF, or something like that directly from Emacs)_  You can also do some of these exports with multimarkdown tricks as well...
 Read the docs for both to decide how to use them.
-Instructions for installing Pandoc can be found on their official website here: <https://pandoc.org/installing.html> The Pandoc.org website has most everthing you will need all in one place...
+Instructions for installing Pandoc can be found on their official website here: <https://pandoc.org/installing.html> The Pandoc.org website has most everything you will need all in one place...

 ## Details: